Trump claims, without evidence, Democrats raised Puerto Rico death toll after Hurricane Maria

 Previous reports from the Puerto Rican government said the number was closer to 1,400.

+When a reporter asked Trump about Maria in the Oval Office, he swiftly unleashed fact-challenged defense of his response to the hurricane.
+That led the cable news coverage that evening, further angering the president, according to one of the people.

+Trump told confidants that the media was underplaying the challenging circumstances in Puerto Rico and trying to exploit the storm to attack him.
+He told one adviser that he felt that he media "would stop at nothing" to undermine him and blamed local authorities for their inept response.

-The estimate of nearly 3,000 dead in the six months after Maria devastated the island and knocked out the entire electrical grid was made by researchers with the Milken Institute School of Public Health at George Washington University.
+The estimate of nearly 3,000 dead in the six months after Maria devastated Puerto Rico and knocked out the entire electrical grid was made by researchers with the Milken Institute School of Public Health at George Washington University.
 The study said the original estimates were so low because doctors on the island had not been trained to properly classify deaths after a natural disaster.

-The elderly and impoverished were hardest hit by the storm.
-Puerto Rico is still struggling to recover.
-Blackouts remain common.
-Nearly 60,000 homes are covered by only makeshift roofs not capable of withstanding a Category 1 hurricane.
-Also, 13 percent of municipalities lack stable phone or internet service.
+The U.S. Centers for Disease Control and Prevention provides doctors with a set of recommendations for counting such deaths as those caused by natural disasters, but the guidelines were almost never followed by Puerto Rican doctors in the chaos after the storm.

+Puerto Rico's government, which is neither Republican nor Democratic, but run by the New Progressive party, a pro-statehood, Puerto Rico-only party, accepted the 2,975 number as a legitimate estimate of the storm's true toll.

-Trump this week defended his administration's efforts in Puerto Rico against widespread criticism.
-He called it an "incredible, unsung success" and renewed his verbal spat with the Democratic mayor of San Juan, Carmen Yulín Cruz.
+Throughout the week, the president has repeatedly defended his administration's efforts in Puerto Rico, calling it it an "incredible, unsung success" and renewed his verbal spat with Cruz, the San Juan mayor.

+Hurricane Maria hit last year as the Trump administration was feeling positive about the handling of massive hurricanes in Florida and Texas last summer.
+Trump believed those recovery efforts were a success story he could use to turn the tide of negative press stories after a troubled August, said one official who was not authorized to speak publicly.
+Then came Maria and devastation in Puerto Rico, where a slow federal response was complicated by logistical concerns and preexisting economic and infrastructure deficiencies on the island territory.

+But Trump, that official said, was unwilling to admit even internally that more needed to be done on the island.

-Puerto Rico's governor, Ricardo Rossello, seized on Trump's use of the word "successful" and said in a statement: "No relationship between a colony and the federal government can ever be called 'successful' because Puerto Ricans lack certain inalienable rights enjoyed by our fellow Americans in the states."
+Rossello, seized on Trump's use of the word "successful" and said in a statement at the time: "No relationship between a colony and the federal government can ever be called 'successful' because Puerto Ricans lack certain inalienable rights enjoyed by our fellow Americans in the states."

 Puerto Rico has been a U.S. territory since 1898.
 Its inhabitants are U.S. citizens, though they are barred from voting in presidential elections and have only one congressional representative with limited voting powers.